 with a few instruments

-National monitoring systems, such as river gauging stations for hydrological observations
+David: National monitoring systems, such as river gauging stations for hydrological observations.
+It is not only research stations.
+Some of the national monitoring stations are also part of international networks, but not all of them.

 Other systems: aircraft, drones, cables